asmeyer/Dissertation_temperature_adaptation_ants/ANBE_protocols.md

-#All lab protocols pertaining to gene expression
+#All lab protocols from temperature treating ants to quantifying gene expression

 Date Initiated: 20160324